x-cmd/.github/profile/README.md

 🍿 From the original idea to X-CMD: typescript(prototype) => go(almost finished) => bash => shawk(shell + awk, Big Bang!
 Then two years of misery.)

-🍿 Fun facts - I was inspired by staring Thanos' Infinity Gauntlet while queuing at the cinema.
+🍿 Fun facts - I was inspired while staring at Thanos' Infinity Gauntlet, queuing at the cinema.

 🧙 YES.
 X-CMD is your infinite guantlet.
 The power of it comes from the open source tools.
 May the open-source campaign and those good people live long and proper 🖖.